Hello doctor,

 Welcome back to icliniq.com.

-Kindly get your Echo done whenever possible and if that is normal we will proceed further with TMT and 24 hour Holter (ambulatory electrocardiography device) monitoring.
-If you have gastritis or acidity you can take Tablet Pan 40 mg (Pantoprazole) once in a day for next five days, and tablet Dolo 650 mg (Paracetamol) for headache.
-Do not do so much exertion till we sort out cardiac issue.
-Kindly get back with Echo and other reports for further discussion.
-Take care.
+In my opinion, you have significant breathlessness that needs to be evaluated.
+And the irregular heartbeats that you feel are forceful must be the extra beats that are, the premature complexes.
+Kindly get your echocardiogram done whenever possible and if that is normal we will proceed further with a Treadmill test (TMT) and a 24 hour Holter monitoring (ambulatory electrocardiography device).
+If you have gastritis or acidity I suggest you use Tablet Pan 40 mg (Pantoprazole) once a day for the next five days and Tablet Dolo 650 mg (Paracetamol) for headache.
+Do not practice aby exertion till we sort out your cardiac problem.
+Kindly get back with an echocardiogram and other reports for further discussion.
+Thank you.